 When a business opens a merchant account, it often has questions about the role of the account issuer.
 Despite its ongoing service to a business, the role of an account provider can seem obscured by its “middle man” status, a status that most businesses wish to have clarified before they open an account.
-Also known an ISO (independent service organization), a service provider plays a crucial role in the merchant service industry.
+Also known as an ISO (independent service organization), a service provider plays a crucial role in the merchant service industry.
 Below, we answer frequently asked questions regarding ISOs to clarify their role.

 What parties are officially involved in the merchant account process?